Teachings

 The Dawn Can Be a Test

-Al-Fajr taught me to stop confusing what happens to me with what I deserve: worldly light is neither certificate nor verdict – it is an examination.
+Al-Fajr teaches me to stop confusing what happens to me with what I deserve: worldly light is neither certificate nor verdict – it is an examination.
 Affluence and restriction become spotlights that reveal the heart.

 Read more